 Despite the presence of two additional grapes, this Malbec is recognisably Argentinian Malbec

-- it's big in terms of concentrated flavours and quite punchy
+- it's big in terms of its rich concentrated flavours

 .
-As we say in our notes on the Flechas de los Andes 100% Malbec
+As I say in my notes on the Flechas de los Andes 100% Malbec

 , Argentinean Malbecs can vary greatly in terms of quality.
 Malbec grown at higher altitudes in Argentina are generally more elegant, with finer tannins and higher acidity.
 This is another wine from grapes not grown in the valley but at 820 - 1050 metres altitude therefore showing elegance, acidity and the luscious fruit typical of good Malbec.

 According to the winery given that there are few changes in the Argentinian weather year-on-year, there is little vintage variation; they aim to produce a consistent style in each vintage and do this by for example altering the picking time and managing the time the Malbec spends in oak.

 Malbec accounts for 85% of the blend.
 Petit Verdot (10%) enhances the colour, structure and adds some floral notes.
 Tannat (5%) as the name suggests is high in tannin, and adds colour and blackberry notes.
 Only the Malbec is aged in oak barrels and after that the wines are blended and stored in bottle for a further year before release.

 given the three grapes involved.
 The nose is complex - aromas of red fresh fruits, raisins, vanilla with hints of leather, graphite and meatiness